devkitPro/picasso/Manual.md

 Some source operands of instructions (called SRC1) support relative addressing.
 This means that it is possible to use one of the three built-in indexing registers (`a0`, `a1` and `a2` aka `lcnt`) to address a register, e.g. `someArray[lcnt]`.
 Adding an offset is also supported, e.g. `someArray[lcnt+2]`.
 This is useful in FOR loops.

 Normal floating-point vector registers may also be negated by prepending a minus sign before it, e.g. `-r2` or `-someArray[lcnt+2]`.

+## Linking Model

+`picasso` takes one or more source code files, and assembles them into a single `.shbin` file.
+A DVLE object is generated for each source code file, unless the `.nodvle` directive is used (see below).
+Procedures are shared amongst all source code files, and they may be defined and called wherever.
+Uniform space is also shared, that is, if two source code files declare the same uniform, they are assigned the same location.
+Constants however are not shared, and the same space is reused for the constants of each DVLE.
+Outputs and aliases are necessarily not shared either.

+The entry point of a DVLE may be set with the `.entry` directive.
+If this directive is not used, `main` is assumed as the entrypoint.

 ## Supported Directives